Super Monkey Ball: Touch & Roll: Gameplay

 Super Monkey Ball: Touch & Roll has two different modes: "Party" and "Main".
 There are six minigames: Race, War, Bowling, Air Hockey, Golf, and Fight.
 Main has a Challenge Mode in which the player can try to beat the levels in a world without running out of lives, or Practice Mode.
 There are 12 worlds in total, ten of which are unlocked as the player progresses, and the last two being hidden worlds.

 As in previous Super Monkey Ball games, the object is to roll a monkey from the start of a level to the finish line within an allotted time limit.
 Along the way, the monkey collects bananas and banana bunches, worth five bananas, for the chance to gain an extra life, after getting ten bananas.
 There are no continues in this game if the player runs out of lives, unlike in other installments.
 Characters include AiAi, MeeMee, Baby and GonGon.

 Reception

-Super Monkey Ball: Touch & Roll received mixed to average reviews.
+Super Monkey Ball: Touch & Roll received mixed reviews.
 On Metacritic, the game holds a score of 63/100 based on 40 reviews.